Walter Scott: The other arts

 Although Scott's own appreciation of music was basic, to say the least, he had a considerable influence on composers.
 Some 90 operas based to some extent on his poems and novels have been traced, the most celebrated being Rossini's La donna del lago (1819, based on The Lady of the Lake) and Donizetti's Lucia di Lammermoor (1835, based on The Bride of Lammermoor).
 Others include Donizetti's 1829 opera Il castello di Kenilworth based on Kenilworth, Georges Bizet's La jolie fille de Perth (1867, based on The Fair Maid of Perth), and Arthur Sullivan's Ivanhoe (1891).

 Many of Scott's songs were set to music by composers throughout the 19th century.
-Seven from The Lady of the Lake were set in German translations by Schubert, one of them being 'Ellens dritter Gesang' popularly known as 'Schubert's Ave Maria.
-Three lyrics, also in translation, appear from Beethoven in his Twenty-Five Scottish Songs, Op.
-108. Other notable musical responses include three overtures: Waverley (1828) and Rob Roy (1831) by Berlioz, and The Land of the Mountain and the Flood (1887, alluding to The Lay of the Last Minstrel) by Hamish MacCunn.
+Seven from The Lady of the Lake were set in German translations by Franz Schubert, one of them being 'Ellens dritter Gesang' popularly known as 'Schubert's Ave Maria.
+Three lyrics, also in translation, appear from Ludwig van Beethoven in his Twenty-Five Scottish Songs, Op.
+108. Other notable musical responses include three overtures: Waverley (1828) and Rob Roy (1831) by Hector Berlioz, and The Land of the Mountain and the Flood (1887, alluding to The Lay of the Last Minstrel) by Hamish MacCunn.
 "Hail to the Chief" from "The Lady of the Lake" was set to music around 1812 by the songwriter James Sanderson (c.
 1769 – c.
 1841).
 See the Wikipedia article "Hail to the Chief."

 The Waverley Novels are full of eminently paintable scenes and many 19th-century artists responded to them.
 Among the outstanding paintings of Scott subjects are: Richard Parkes Bonington's Amy Robsart and the Earl of Leicester (c.
-1827) from Kenilworth in the Ashmolean Museum, Oxford; Delacroix's L'Enlèvement de Rebecca (1846) from Ivanhoe in the Metropolitan Museum of Art, New York; and Millais's The Bride of Lammermoor (1878) in Bristol Museum and Art Gallery.
+1827) from Kenilworth in the Ashmolean Museum, Oxford; Eugène Delacroix's L'Enlèvement de Rebecca (1846) from Ivanhoe in the Metropolitan Museum of Art, New York; and John Everett Millais's The Bride of Lammermoor (1878) in Bristol Museum and Art Gallery.

 Walter Scott features as a character in Sara Sheridan's novel The Fair Botanists (2021).

 Works

 Novels

-The Waverley Novels is the title given to the long series of Scott novels released from 1814 to 1832 which takes its name from the first novel, Waverley.
+The Waverley novels is the title given to the long series of Scott novels released from 1814 to 1832 which takes its name from the first novel, Waverley.
 The following is a chronological list of the entire series: